pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 });
 ```

-This will define the `/sms` POST route and the [Twilio.webhook](http://twilio.github.io/twilio-node/#webhook) function, which acts as a [Express middleware function](http://expressjs.com/en/guide/using-middleware.html) that determines if the request was sent by Twilio, and makes the Express response object aware of TwimlResponse objects.
+This will define the `/sms` POST route and the [Twilio.webhook](http://twilio.github.io/twilio-node/#webhook) function, which acts as a [Express middleware](http://expressjs.com/en/guide/using-middleware.html) that determines if the request was sent by Twilio, in addition to make the Express response object aware of TwimlResponse objects.

 However, the `config.twilio` object we specify defines the `validate` option as `false`, which disables this validation.
-If the validation is enabled (which you'll need to do in a production application if you don't want to receive requests from anyone), this function will look to the environment variable TWILIO_AUTH_TOKEN for your Twilio auth token to validate the request.
+If the validation is enabled (you'll need to enable it if you don't want to receive requests from anyone), this function will look to the environment variable `TWILIO_AUTH_TOKEN` for your Twilio auth token to validate the request.

 When Twilio sends an HTTP request to your server, it includes a value in the header that is signed with your auth token.
 So, if you enable this option, make sure to export this variable before running the server.
 On Linux, for example, do it this way:
 ```
 export TWILIO_AUTH_TOKEN=xxx0xxx00xx0xxxxxxx0xxxx0xxxx00xxx0
 ```

-Moving on, when an SMS is received on your Twilio number, your server will get an object like the following:
+Moving on, when an SMS is sent to your Twilio number, your server will get an object like the following:
 ```
 {
  ToCountry: 'US',